-The fertile valleys spring from the rivers that flow down from the Andes mountain range itself, as opposed to the lower-lying sierra, and into the ocean.
-The coast has a warm climate, without extreme heat or cold but with high humidity and dense fog that makes it feels cold in winter.
-In the summer there is some fog while temperatures reach 30°C (86° F).
-In the north, the coast is hot almost all year round, with a short rainy period in November and December.
+The fertile valleys spring from the rivers that flow down from the Andes mountain range, as opposed to the lower-lying sierra, and into the ocean.
+The coast has a warm climate, without extreme heat or cold but with high humidity and dense fog that makes it feel cold in winter.
+In the summer, there is some fog while temperatures reach 30°C (86° F).
+In the north of Peru, the coast is hot almost all year round, with a short rainy period in November and December.
 The central and southern coast has two distinct seasons, winter (April to October) and summer (November to March)

 The Peruvian Andes mountain range dominates the landscape and contains various ecological regions and altitudes.
-The northern Andes are lower and more humid than the rest of it, while the central Andes are the tallest, and it is here where you find the country’s highest peak, Huascarán, at 6,768 meters above sea level.
-The southern Andes are wider, and are also known as the altiplano, or high Andean plateau.
-The sierra has two seasons: summer (April to October) with sunny days, cold nights and little rain – this is the perfect time to visit; and winter (November to March), when it rains heavily.
+The northern Andes are lower and more humid, while the central Andes are the tallest, and it is here where you find the country’s highest peak: Huascarán, at 6,768 meters above sea level.
+If true adventure appeals to you, then you may like to embark upon our Huascarán climbing adventure holiday, or perhaps even our complete Peru climbing tour.
+The southern Andes are wider and are also known as The Altiplano or High Andean Plateau.
+The Sierra has two seasons: summer and winter.
+In summer (April to October) there are sunny days, cold nights, and very little rain – this is the perfect time to visit.
+In winter (November to March), it rains heavily.
 During the day, temperatures can reach 24°C (75° F).

 Located in the east, this is a vast region of plains covered by vegetation in the Amazon River, which begins at the confluence of the Marañón and Ucayali rivers.
-This region consists of highland jungle – the mountain’s eyebrows, (over 700 meters above sea level), which is characterized by its cloud forests, and lowland jungle (less than 700 meters above sea level).
-Like the sierra, the jungle has two distinct seasons.
+This region consists of the highland jungle – often referred to as the mountain’s eyebrows, (over 700 meters above sea level).
+This region is characterized by its cloud forests, and lowland jungle (less than 700 meters above sea level).
+Like the Sierra, the jungle has two distinct seasons.
 From November to March it rains frequently, while from April to October it is fairly dry, making this the ideal time to visit as the rivers subside and the roads are easily accessible.
 There is high humidity all year round.
-Occasionally, between May and August, there are “friajes” or “surazos”, cold snaps caused by winds from the extreme south of the continent, during which the temperature can fall to between 8 and 12°C. (43° and 53° F).
+Occasionally, between May and August, there are “friajes” or “surazos”, cold snaps caused by winds from the extreme south of the continent, during which the temperature can fall between 8 and 12°C. (43° and 53° F).